 Balance Toddler Bike

-When buying a balancing bike, there are a few things to bear in mind.
+When buying a balance bike, there are a few things to bear in mind.
 To begin, double-check that the height is appropriate for your child.
 Their feet should be properly placed on the ground with the capacity to push off when they are sitting.
 Another factor to consider is the tire size.
 Younger riders will benefit from smaller tyres (about 12-inch), whereas taller or older riders could benefit from larger tyres (about 14-inch).
 Air tires are preferable for toddlers since they are lightweight and allow your child to move the bike more easily.

 After some time on a balancing bike, you’ll notice that your toddler’s balance and coordination are improving.